Luxury: Cococure

-"Luxury: Cococure" is a song by American R&B singer Maxwell, released as the first single from his second album, Embrya (1998).
-The song received heavy radio play on mainstream pop and r&b radio markets, but failed to reach either Billboard Hot 100 or R&B songs chart.
+"Luxury: Cococure" is a song by American R&B singer Maxwell, released in June 1998 by Columbia Records as the first single from his second album, Embrya (1998).
+The song was written by him and co-produced with Stuart Matthewman.
+It received heavy radio play on mainstream pop and r&b radio markets, but failed to reach either the US Billboard Hot 100 or R&B songs chart.
 The single peaked to no. 16 on Hot R&B/Hip-Hop Airplay in 1998.

 Critical reception

-Larry Flick from Billboard wrote, "Sophomore jinx?
+Larry Flick from Billboard magazine wrote, "Sophomore jinx?
 Not for this gifted young artist.
 Maxwell previews his hotly anticipated second set, Embrya, with a sleek funk jam that expands upon the steamy romance of his debut—while revealing a far more confident and primal side of his personality.
 Within the song's richly textured arrangement, a slippery bassline glides over a rugged beat, supporting plush keyboards and swirling strings.
 There is no question that this single will flood R&B airwaves within seconds.
 Perhaps popsters would be wise to join the party a little earlier this time around."